This article by Jerry Cates was first published on 25 December 2014, and last revised on 28 March 2022. © Bugsinthenews Vol. 15:12(02):

 EcoSystem Forensics: Not Just a New Name for IPM…

-E2M2C™, which is our way of carrying out forensic pest management, was developed within and emerged directly from the pest management industry itself.
+E2M2C™, which is our way of carrying out forensic pest management, was developed within and emerged directly from decades of our own work within the pest management industry itself.
 It fills in the gaps that routine pest management operations cannot.
 But what exactly is forensic pest management?

 Recently an experienced landscaping architect, who happened to also be a licensed pest management professional, spied one of the EntomoBiotics Inc. vehicles parked next to a home he was landscaping.
 Seeing our investigator outside, next door, he called out with this question: “What on earth does forensics have to do with pest management?”